Learn About Maca in 5 Minutes

-Lepidium meyenii, also known as Peruvian ginseng or maca, is a rare root vegetable that is native to only one small region in the Andes mountains.
-Long used in traditional medicine by native Peruvians, this root is considered to be potentially useful for sexual health, mental health, immunity, cognition, and a variety of other purposes.
+Lepidium meyenii, also known as Peruvian ginseng or maca, is a rare root vegetable native to one small region in the Andes mountains.
+Long used in traditional medicine by native Peruvians, this root is considered potentially useful for sexual health, mental health, immunity, cognition, and a variety of other purposes.
 Recent scientific studies have begun confirming the potential beneficial properties of maca root.
 The maca powder we use is organic and sustainably sourced.

 Maca powder is highly soluble in water, so it absorbs into your body’s tissues rapidly and with high bioavailability.